 The disadvantage to using dry ice, besides the expense, is that you have to use it the day you buy it; otherwise, it will melt—unless you happen to have a cooler that is capable of achieving a temperature of -100°F. If you didn't know, the normal household kitchen refrigerator can barely go below 0°F. With that being said, another disadvantage is handling it.
 You need thick gloves or you might suffer from a dry ice "burn" because of how cold it is.

 Warm Up the Surroundings

-Another way to help keep the fog low, if you are inside a building or room where you can control the temperature, turning on the heater before using your fog machine will help keep the fog low.
+Another way to help keep the fog low is to turn on the heater before using your fog machine (if you are inside a building or room where you can control the temperature).
 The greater the contrast between the temperature of the surroundings and the fog, the lower your fog will be.

 Low lying fog is not working in bar rooms due to drafts.
 What can we do to fix this?

 Andry Rakotomalala on September 08, 2017:

 Dude, this was perfect!
 Thanks so much for your wealth of knowledge and for sharing it!